 Usually, the worker must report the injury to the employer within 30 to 60 days.
 The full statute of limitations for workers’ compensation cases may extend to up to one year, however.

-The first thing that an injured employee must do after notifying the supervisor of the injury is visit a medical specialists.
+The first thing that comes in injured employee rights is notifying the supervisor of the injury is to visit a medical specialist.
 Employers have the right to dictate the medical specialists in some states but not in others.
 That means that the injured employee must receive an examination by the physician of the employer’s choice.
 That physician will then determine:

 - Whether the worker has a legitimate injury